5 Ways To Surround Yourself With Good People To Grow

 Another way to surround yourself with successful people is to find a mentor.

 I was able to do this in my hometown with a real estate billionaire.
-The two hours I spent in his office was more beneficial than two years of college.
+The two hours I spent in his office were more beneficial than two years of college.
 There’s no way you can get life lessons like that anywhere else.

 No successful person has ever gotten to where they are by themselves.

 Think of it this way: A mentor is someone who is already getting the results you want.
 They are already living out their game plan for success.
 And by spending time with them, you can develop one too.